 If the WC does not cover the WCR, net cash is negative.
 Stable financial resources are insufficient to finance the activity, and the company has recourse to short-term bank loan or credit suppliers to finance the operating cycle.

-This situation is problematic because the company is dependent on credit given by suppliers or short term loans whose renewal is not assured.
+This situation is problematic because the company depends on credit given by suppliers or short term loans whose renewal is not assured.
 The risk of failure is high, even if many businesses are in this situation!

 Be careful with companies having an unbalanced financial structure with an even negative WC and a high WCR.
 This is a consequence of bad management or too little financing.
 These situations make these companies very risky, whatever is the good will of the leaders to respect their commitments.